Sleeping on an Incline: 7 Surprising Benefits for Better Rest

 - Is inclined sleeping safe for everyone?

-- Generally, yes—but if you have a medical condition, check with your healthcare provider first.
+- Generally, yes—but people with health conditions should check with a provider first.

 - Can I use regular pillows to achieve the incline?

 - Not ideal.
-Regular pillows can slip and strain your neck.
-Wedge pillows or bed risers are safer and more comfortable.
+Loose pillows slip and strain your neck.
+Wedge pillows or risers are better.

-- How long does it take to see benefits from inclined sleeping?
+- How long does it take to see benefits?

 - It can.
-Use non-slip mats or wedge systems with grip features to keep your mattress in place.
+Use non-slip mats or wedges with grip features.

-- Yes!
-It may also improve circulation, reduce snoring, and help with sinus congestion and even mild sleep apnea.
+- Yes—it may also improve circulation, reduce snoring, and ease sinus congestion.